stevenlio88/Portfolio/content/blog/notes/index.md

 **Regularization (L1, L2)**: Techniques like Weight Decay (which is L2 regularization) are often used alongside optimizers (as seen in AdamW) to penalize large weights and prevent overfitting.

+### Large Language Model

+**Perplexity (PPL)**
+A metric of how "surprised" or uncertain a model is by a sequence of text; essentially, how many choices it effectively has at each step.
+- Lower perplexity indicates the model is more confident and accurate in its predictions, finding text more probable.
+- Primarily an evaluation metric to assess model performance, though it's less reliable than human judgment and can be vocabulary-dependent.

+**Temperature (T)**
+A hyperparameter that scales the output probabilities, affecting the randomness of token selection.
+- High Temperature (e.g., T > 1.0): Makes less likely tokens more probable, leading to diverse, creative, but potentially nonsensical outputs (higher uncertainty/perplexity).
+- Low Temperature (e.g., T < 0.7): Sharpens probabilities, favoring the most likely tokens, resulting in focused, predictable, but potentially dull or repetitive text (lower uncertainty/perplexity).
+- A direct control knob for generation style (e.g., brainstorming vs. factual answers).

 # Reinforcement Learning

 | Concepts | Q-table | Deep Q-Network (DQN) | Actor-Critic (A2C) | Proximal Policy Optimization (PPO) | Generalized Policy Optimization (GRPO) |